KeithDinh/E-Store/README.md

   - slugify: trim all special characters and convert space to dash
     - ex: "mouse and keyboar" -> "mouse-and-keyboard"

+## GENERALS

+- next(): if passing any variable to next, server will asssume it is error

 # CLIENT

 ## COMMANDS/PACKAGES